mezerotm/backtesting/README.md

 All reports are integrated into a central dashboard:
 - Generated reports appear in the dashboard automatically
 - Access via http://localhost:8000/ when server is running
-- Run `python -m utils.dashboard_generator` to start server
+- Run `make server` to start the report server

 ### Configuration
 Environment variables in `.env`: